upbound/docs/content/concepts/mcp/control-plane-connector.md

     automated: {}
 ```

-4. Create claims in the Git repository that Argo is monitoring and observe how they're transmitted to your managed control plane in Upbound.-->
+4. Create claims in the Git repository that Argo is monitoring and observe how they're transmitted to your managed control plane in Upbound.

 ### Flux